liudch/vim-misc/README.md

 # Miscellaneous auto-load Vim scripts

-The git repository at [github.com/xolox/vim-misc] [repository] contains Vim scripts that are used by most of the [Vim plug-ins I've written] [plugins] yet don't really belong with any single one of the plug-ins.
+The vim-misc plug-in contains Vim scripts that are used by most of the [Vim plug-ins I've written] [plugins] yet don't really belong with any single one of the plug-ins.
 Basically it's an extended standard library of Vim script functions that I wrote during the development of my Vim profile and plug-ins.

 In the past these scripts were bundled with each plug-in, however that turned out to be a maintenance nightmare for me.
-That's why the miscellaneous scripts are now becoming a proper plug-in with their own page on Vim Online.
+That's why the miscellaneous scripts are now a proper plug-in with their own page on Vim Online.

 Because the miscellaneous scripts are no longer bundled with my Vim plug-ins, users are now required to install the miscellaneous scripts separately.
 This is unfortunate for users who are upgrading from a previous release that did bundle the miscellaneous scripts, but I don't see any way around this.
 Sorry!

+## Installation

+Unzip the most recent [ZIP archive] [download] file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).

+If you prefer you can also use [Pathogen] [pathogen], [Vundle] [vundle] or a similar tool to install & update the plug-in using a local clone of the git repository.

 ## Function documentation